Misdemeanor Assault Laws

 Simple and Aggravated Assault

-Simple assault is the least serious form of assault.
-It involves minor injury or a limited threat of violence, and usually is charged as a misdemeanor.
+Simple assault, usually charged as a misdemeanor, is the least serious form of assault.
+It involves minor injury or a limited threat of violence.
 In states where assault is a physical attack, pushing someone or slapping someone in an argument are instances of simple assault.
 Where the law defines assault as threatening behavior that puts another in fear, threatening to punch someone would be a simple assault.

 Aggravated assault involves circumstances that make the crime more serious, as when the assault is committed with a deadly weapon or results in serious injury that requires hospitalization or surgery or disfigures the victim.
 To learn more about aggravated assault, see our article on Aggravated Assault.

 Simple, Misdemeanor Assault Against a Member of a Protected Class or Special Victim